Ukraine crisis: Key players in eastern unrest

 A local field commander, Mr Zakharchenko became the "prime minister" of the self-styled "Donetsk People's Republic" (DPR) in early August after his predecessor, Russian citizen Alexander Borodai, announced he was stepping down.

-"I am a Muscovite.
-Donbass should be led by a genuine Donetsk native," Mr Borodai explained, adding that he would stay on as first deputy prime minister.
+His predecessor, Mr Borodai, had said "I am a Muscovite - Donbass should be led by a genuine Donetsk native".
+He said he would stay on as first deputy prime minister.

 It was seen as an effort to prove that the insurgency in eastern Ukraine was rooted locally, not orchestrated by Moscow.